GoodDee/Book-Master-Thesis-from-Scratch/README.md

 7.2 What Are Basic OLS Assumptions?
 7.3 What Should Be Included in Regression Tables?
 Why?
 7.4 What are Robustness Checks?
-7.5 (PRO-TIP) What to Do if Robustness Checks Turn Against You?
+7.5 (PRO-TIP) Do I Need to Read Econometrics Books?
 ### Day 8: Present Your Results (Visualizations)
 8.1 What Do You Include in One Visualization?
 8.2 Should We Minimize Data-to-Ink Ratio?
 Why?